Cox flexion distraction technique for chronic pain

 - DISH (Diffuse Idiopathic Skeletal Hyperostosis)

 Since every case is unique it is expected that individual outcomes will vary however the decades of studies and research on Cox Flexion Distraction show that the benefits received by most patients are fairly typical.

 Migraines and neck pain

 Case Study of a career-oriented, ambitious young woman who considered going on disability because her neck pain and migraines were not improving with prescribed medications.
 Listen to this podcast featuring Dr. David Kulla of Synergy Wellness NYC discuss this severe case.
-CLICK HERE TO LISTEN
+CLICK HERE TO LISTEN TO PODCAST

 Lower back pain

 A 46-year-old man with a complaint of severe lower-back pain as well as disabling pain and tingling in his right leg.
 His pain was so severe that he needed assistance from his wife to enter the doctor’s office.
 He had multilevel lumbar disc herniations and severe radiculopathy.
 After eleven total visits, using manipulative treatments including Cox® decompressive spinal manipulative therapy utilizing Protocol 1, he is doing very well.
 He returned to his normal daily activities and continues to be physically active.